georgevetticaden/multi-agent-health-insight-system-v2-generated-by-3-amigo-agents-pattern/evaluation/README.md

 This evaluation framework implements Anthropic's best practices for testing and evaluating AI systems, featuring a metadata-driven hybrid approach combining deterministic evaluation with LLM-based judgment for comprehensive testing of our multi-agent health insight system.

-> **Note**: The evaluation framework follows a **metadata-driven architecture** with clean separation between the evaluation framework and agent implementations.
+The evaluation framework follows a **metadata-driven architecture** with clean separation between the evaluation framework and agent implementations.
 BaseEvaluator provides a generic, extensible foundation while agent-specific evaluators implement domain-specific evaluation logic.

 ## Table of Contents
 - [Overview](#overview)